ratul-d/obesity-level-prediction/README.md

 This project applies data analytics and machine learning techniques to estimate obesity levels in individuals based on their eating habits and physical conditions.
 Using the *Estimation of Obesity Levels Based on Eating Habits and Physical Condition* dataset from the UCI Machine Learning Repository, the analysis explores lifestyle factors influencing obesity and builds predictive models to classify individuals into obesity categories.

-The work demonstrates end-to-end skills in exploratory data analysis (EDA), feature engineering, model development, and performance evaluation, reflecting a complete data science workflow suitable for both academic and professional contexts.

 ---

 ## Objectives